Tutusaus/Tutusaus.github.io/README.md

 docker compose up
 ```

 Wait a few seconds and then connect to the server address that appears in the terminal.
+In my case, I have to open a Google Chrome tab and look for http://localhost:8080/

 **Note that you need to have docker and docker-compose installed and running in your system when using this commands.**